Practice What You Preach

 How do you get there?

 It took years to get control of this area.
 Between working out, meditation, church, some friends being brutally honest, people holding me accountable, and a desire to be better, I was able to make big strides in this area.
-But it all started with being aware of my weak points, emotions happen that trigger certain areas inside me and being open to changing them.
+But it all started with being aware of my weak points and being open to changing them.
 Once you have identified those areas, start doing some research as to what you can do to help fix them.
 Start with Google.
 The web is full of more information than you could ever imagine and you’re not going to be the first one trying to improve your life.
 So start with a simple search and expand from there.
 Soon you will have a ton of resources you can dive into and help you on your journey.
 Don’t try to do it all at once!
 Remember that any significant change takes time so instead, embrace the materials and go at a rate that allows you to retain everything you’re studying.

 That doesn’t mean you’ll be perfect

 The thing about weaknesses are they tend to always linger around and there will still be times when it rears its ugly head.
 There are times I still get upset then look back and think about how the situation could have been handled differently.
 That doesn’t make you a failure, it just means you have to keep working on those areas and improvements can still be made.
 Keep being conscious of these areas, keep working on taking control of them, and don’t beat yourself up if you accidentally slip.
-Emotions happen, but life is about becoming better each day.
+Life is about becoming better each day.
 It’s not about being perfect.
 Just better than the person you were yesterday.